Kiddo-Kris/TheBlackArmsSDX/README.md

 # The Black Arms SDX

-# Taking A Break
+# OVERHAUL NOTICE

-The Black Arms SDX has been put on hold temporarly as I am dealing with mental stability issues
+Yes the SDX is still on 2.0.1 because im overhauling the entire project
-I do intend to get back to it but I need to take a break and get my mind straight
+Until this overhaul is complete updates may not come out (unless important bug fixes)
-For now the SDX will remain on 2.0.1
+For now please be patient as I work hard to complete the overhaul

 # IMPORTANT NOTICE